Jacob Kulick: Career

-Tour and live shows

-In June 2018, KULICK went on his first tour with Sleeping With Sirens and The Rocket Summer as an acoustic opener.
+In June 2018, Kulick began his first tour with Sleeping With Sirens and The Rocket Summer as an acoustic opener.
 This was their first nationwide tour, consisting of playing 500–1000 cap rooms across the United States from July 7 to August 9.
-On October 27, 2018, the band performed at 94.5FM's Buzzfest, a radio festival in Houston, Texas.
-In November 2018, KULICK went on his first headline tour, hitting some major cities like New York City, Philadelphia, Pennsylvania, and Scranton, Pennsylvania.
+On October 27, 2018, the band performed at 94.5FM's Buzzfest, a radio festival in Houston.

+In November 2018, KULICK went on his first headline tour, playing major cities for rock and pop music bands, including New York City, Philadelphia, and Scranton.
 The eight day tour went on from November 26 to December 3.

-Kulick went on a US/Canada tour in April–May 2019, supporting Andy Black and The Faim.
+Kulick toured the United States and Canada from April to May 2019, supporting Andy Black and The Faim.
 After this tour, they played shows, opening for New Politics, Third Eye Blind, and Jimmy Eat World.

 Personal life

-In 2013, Jacob and his high school sweetheart, Samantha, got engaged while living together in Philadelphia.
-They married in the Fall of 2016.
+In 2013, Kulick engaged his high school sweetheart, Samantha, while they were living together in Philadelphia.
+They married in the fall of 2016.
 They divorced in early 2020.